We are experienced in the installation and repair of all commercial and industrial roofing system types, including:

 - Thermoplastics PVC/TPO Single-Ply- Thermoplastic single-ply membranes are revolutionizing the commercial and industrial roofing industry.
 They represent the fastest growing segment of the U.S. roofing market over the past five years.
 The PVC product is a reinforced membrane with tough solvent-or-hot-air welded seams.
 This material has excellent durability and dimensional stability.
 The TPO product advances the category yet another step by combing the hot-air welding benefits of EPDM, the more traditional single-ply material.
 Both PVC and TPO are aesthetically pleasing, lightweight, and highly resistant.
 We are proud to include all of these new and technically advanced roofing systems.

-The commercial roofing experts at A & B Roofing & Siding are ready to help protect your building in the Greensboro, Burlington, Summerfield, & Whitsett, NC area.
-Contact us for a free estimate today by calling 336-290-7964 or completing our on-line quote request form.
+The commercial and industrial roofing experts at A & B Roofing & Siding are ready to help fix your roofing in the Greensboro, Burlington, Summerfield, & Whitsett, NC area.
+Contact us for a free estimate today by giving us a call or completing our free online quote request form.